Compare two cars

 Safety

 Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, Citroen C5 offers a marginal difference of 6% more metal.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Citroen C5 offers a marginal difference of 6% more metal.

 Reliability